sanskriti-jaiswal/Guest-House-Website/README.md

 # Introduction
 Welcome to my Guest House Website!
 This project is a complete redesign aimed at enhancing the visual appeal, functionality, and user experience of the guest house’s online presence.
 The website effectively showcases the services offered and helps attract potential customers.
+For reference, you can check out the old website here: Kingsukh Guest House (Old Version).
+This redesign significantly improves upon it by implementing modern UI/UX principles, responsiveness, and interactivity.

+➡️ I would love for you to check out my new design!
+Feel free to explore the improvements and share your thoughts. 😊

 # Project Overview
 The goal of this project was to build a modern, user-friendly, and fully responsive website that provides visitors with an intuitive browsing experience.
 The design focuses on aesthetics, smooth navigation, and interactivity to engage users effectively.